Two Men and a Bible

 So as seeds go, Jesus didn’t turn out to be anything like an ancestral mother of his.
 And if one accepts scripture as true, God didn’t seem to have any problem impregnating the mother of Jesus who carried that seed from a tribe viewed as inferiors to the Israelites, the so-called “chosen people”

-Is there is lesson here Franklin Graham seems not to have grasped from his reading of the Bible?
+Is there a lesson here Franklin Graham seems not to have grasped from his reading of the Bible?

 BUT GRAHAM AIN’T GOT NOTHING OVER INHOFE